 Highway Driving Score: 9.7/10

-- Most Tech for the Price: Hyundai Elantra
+- Most Technology at a Price: Hyundai Elantra.

 Key Takeaways

-- Highway driving demands comfort, safety, and fuel efficiency.
+- Driving on highways demands solace, safety and fuel efficiency.

-- The 2025 models listed here balance cost and features well.
+- The 2025 models in this case adjust fetched and highlights well.

-- Don’t overlook the warranty and tech support from the brand.
+- Disregard the guarantee and technology support of the brand.

-- Test Drive on a Highway: Not just in the city.
+- On a Interstate: Unjust in the city.